|

 at the next port.
 Once, one had to be evacuated in San Juan for a severe knife

 injury and his assailant was put under arrest by local police.
+As most of passengers were Americans,

 the company had to please them in their American ways.
 Swimming-pool deck hot-dog